inferno986return/python-pcep/Practice-Test.md

 I also hadn't factored in that the `insert()` method will insert elements before the index specified.

-2. The meaning of a positional argument is determined by:
+### Question 2: The meaning of a positional argument is determined by:

 A. its connection with existing variables